mohd2sh/CleanArchitecture-DDD-CQRS-Microservices/src/Contracts/README.md

 # CleanArchitecture.Cmms.Contracts

 Shared message contracts for microservices communication.
+(Can be managed by Nuget when each microservice is in separate repository))

 ## Purpose